beejunk/universal-snowpack-example/README.md

-# Example univeral JavaScript App using Pike Web
+# Example univeral JavaScript App using Snowpack

 This is an example *To-Do* application that uses no build steps whatsoever.
 No Webpack, no Babel, not even minification.
 The purpose of this example is to show that you can, if you like, build a full application with server-side rendering and shared client/server code with vanilla JavaScript and nothing else.